NBPS-STEAM/Eaglebotics-9986-Into-The-Deep-24-25/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Use `/*` to start a block comment, then `*/` to end the block comment.
 All text between the start and end of the block comment will become a comment.
-Block comments may span multiple lines, or contain only a specific portion of a line.
+Block comments may span multiple lines, or contain only a specific part of a line.

 Use comments to remove unused code